FZJ-IEK3-VSA/pycallgraphix/README.md

 <a href="https://www.fz-juelich.de/en/iek/iek-3"><img src="https://www.fz-juelich.de/static/media/Logo.2ceb35fc.svg" alt="Forschungszentrum Juelich Logo" width="230px"></a>

-# callgraphwrapped
+# pycallgraphix
-callgraphwrapped is a simple python package that enables users to easily visualize their python code structure. callgraphwrapped takes standard [call graph](http://en.wikipedia.org/wiki/Call_graph) python packages a step further by allowing users to create a visual from only the functions they select.
-Users simply wrap the functions they wish to include with a pre-defined wrapper and callgraphwrapped generates an image based on their connections.
+pycallgraphix is a simple python package that enables users to easily visualize their python code structure. pycallgraphix takes standard [call graph](http://en.wikipedia.org/wiki/Call_graph) python packages a step further by allowing users to create a visual from only the functions they select.
+Users simply wrap the functions they wish to include with a pre-defined wrapper and pycallgraphix generates an image based on their connections.

 ## Features
 * Call graph visualization of selected python functions in a PNG format